 It's a great way to familiarize yourself with traditional Japanese culture.

-In the Izumo region of Tottori Prefecture, there is a history of Tatara iron manufacturing.
+In the Izumo region of Tottori Prefecture, there's a history of Tatara iron manufacturing.

 The Okuizumo Tatara Sword Museum is a great place to visit to learn about old iron making technology.